AliTafakkor/methods_lunch_git_basics/instructions.md

    > You may have noticed that it’s helpful to bundle related changes into a single commit.
 For example, when adding a footer, you should group the updates in both the HTML and CSS files together.
 This approach makes it clearer and more meaningful if you need to reverse those changes later.
 While it’s <u>not</u> mandatory, it’s a great practice that helps keep your work organized and your thought process structured.

-### Step 10: View the log and revert changes
-1. Use `git log` to see the commit history.

-### Step 10: Set Up a Remote Repository on GitHub
-1. Go to [GitHub](https://github.com) and create a new repository named `workshop-ad`.
-2. Copy the repository URL (HTTPS or SSH).

 ### Step 8: Link and Push Your Code to GitHub
 1. Add the remote repository: